Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 Now from the start of 2020, we find that smartphone penetration has crossed the 60% mark in Nepal.
 The value is more or less the same in both the telcos Nepal Telecom and Ncell.
 Nepal Telecom’s MD in one webinar mentioned the value to be above 60%.
 Similarly, Ncell’s latest financial report of 2020 also shows their smartphone penetration reached 65%.
-Ntc does not publish similar data as of now.
+You can also find the penetration to reach 66% and 68% as of year 2021 and 2022 respectively.
+However, Ntc does not publish similar data as of now.

 Previously, smartphone penetration in Nepal used to grow by 10 percent each year.
-As the smartphone market seems saturated, tentatively it increased by 5% only in a year.
+As the smartphone market seems saturated, tentatively it increased by a lesser percentage in recent years.

 There are several reasons for this penetration to go up.
 First people (either working or studying) who come from abroad bring smartphones with them.
 Secondly, it is due to the availability of cheaper Chinese brand mobile phones in Nepal like Xiaomi, Huawei, Vivo, Oppo, Realme, and many more.
 It is also due to people’s preference for different telco services and better use of social media applications on smartphones.

 As we find the smartphone penetration growing significantly over the years, there are many advantages in the telecommunication market.
 At first, it will help the operator to migrate their customers to new technology like 4G, 5G.
 The newer technologies being more efficient will help the operator to be effective in handling their network.

-Similarly, the higher smartphone use means a better market for new applications, digital advertisement, mobile money.
+Similarly, higher smartphone use means a better market for new applications, digital advertisement, and mobile money.
 It has also a significant contribution to encouraging innovative startups.
 The digital life enhanced by smartphones is also taken as the upheaval of overall living quality in the country.